July 2007. The mixed drink scene has changed quite a bit since this was written, but my overall feel about Teardrop Cocktail Lounge is unchanged.

 It wasn’t always like this.
 I look through handwritten notes from the 40’s.
 Baguio Skin, Red Rum Swizzle, Dog Hair, Jerusalem’s Between the Sheets, Death in the Gulf Stream… what happened to these drinks?
 I remember when ordering was different: you’d say “Greyhound” – gin/grapefruit, or Cape Cod – vodka/cranberry.
 There is something vaguely romantic about using the original names; a hat tip to the past.
 Unfortunately, many people don’t know what those are.
 These days I’d be afraid to order something like a tequila sunrise, because 90% of bartenders would think it was just tequila, orange juice, and grenadine, leaving out the all important crème de cassis, lime and soda, which leaves the drink a ghost of its original self.

 My point is, these drinks were not just a vehicle to get drunk; they were sipped, and savored, multi-layered concoctions that contrasted flavors against each other in ways that made you think.
 Instead of a precursor to a meal, they were matched to dishes, designed to harmonize with each course.
-Then the 70’s and 80’s rolled in, and instead of thinking about a drink, the new vogue was getting drunk as quickly as possible: a sad point in the history of the cocktail.
+Then the 70’s and 80’s rolled in, and instead of thinking seriously about what one wanted to drink, the new vogue was getting drunk as quickly as possible: a sad point in the history of the cocktail.

 Now the pendulum is starting to swing the other direction.
 Cocktail dinners are springing up across town, where chefs like David Padburg are matching multiple courses of food and alcohol.
 It is fun to participate at one of these meals, watching guests’ eyes light up as they make the connection between food and drink; and the fact that the drink doesn’t necessarily have to be wine to make a match.